What is a Trojan Virus?

 How to protect yourself against Trojans

 By installing effective anti-malware software, you can defend your devices – including PCs, laptops, Macs, tablets and smartphones – against Trojans.
-A rigorous anti-malware solution – such as Kaspersky Anti-Virus 2013 – will detect and prevent Trojan attacks on your PC, while Kaspersky Mobile Security can deliver world-class virus protection for Android smartphones.
+A rigorous anti-malware solution – such as Kaspersky Anti-Virus – will detect and prevent Trojan attacks on your PC, while Kaspersky Internet Security for Android can deliver world-class virus protection for Android smartphones.
 Kaspersky Lab has anti-malware products that defend the following devices against Trojans:

 - Windows PCs